-Best practice: Ensure that \$GCCFMDIR is not defined.
+Note: For best practice, ensure that \$GCCFMDIR is not defined.

 Builds Use make Instead of gnumake

 In Release 5 (or higher), gnumake becomes simply make, and the host's native make can be used.
 If the host's native make is older than 3.82, make can also be used from the fm-toolchain from the following location: